erikpukinskis/direct-monetization-static/_proposal/04_http.markdown

 permalink: "/http.html"
 description: HTTP components used in the 402-Receipt Proposed standard.
 documentation_order: 4
+summary: Documentation of HTTPS headers and response codes used in the 402-Receipt Proposed standard.
 ---

 Most of the communication needed by this standard happens in the HTTP headers of requests and responses.
 For ease of implementation, some items may be specified in HTML.
-Specifically, the address of a menu.xml may be given in a `<meta>` tag instead of a Header. **Inline HTML Receipt Definitions are desireable, but have not yet been specified.**
+Specifically, the address of a menu.xml may be given in a `<meta>` tag instead of a Header. **Inline HTML Receipt Definitions are desirable, but have not yet been specified.**

 Additionally, the meaning of relevant HTTP Response codes is explained.